mzdun/proj-flow/docs/source/template.rst

 Mustache context
 ----------------

-Currently, a handful of ``cxx-flow init`` settings are defined, each building the mustache context a bit.
+Currently, a handful of ``proj-flow init`` settings are defined, each building the mustache context a bit.

 .. _interactive-settings: